- About Us

 |

-Special Interest Groups (SIG) One of the most significant aspects of our organizational growth is the member-driven push to establish and own special interest groups or SIGs, allowing members to meet together to explore and take action on important issues.
-These groups now number five, with three SIGs meeting virtually throughout the year and in-person at the annual conference.
+Special Interest Groups (SIGs) One of the most significant aspects of our organizational growth is the member-driven push to establish and own special interest groups or SIGs, allowing members to meet together to explore and take action on important issues.
+These six groups, with three SIGs meeting virtually throughout the year and in-person at the annual conference.
 The Adult Rehabilitation SIG collaborated on research, which they presented in Boston, and used as a tool to inform future research and provide suggestions on best practices in CI care.
 Expanding our focus beyond a simple definition of access to cochlear implantation is an important aspect of the organization’s current set of activities.
-Indeed, these five SIGs demonstrate how ACI Alliance can engage with a broader group of individuals and organizations who can help all of us expand knowledge of, and support for, cochlear implant access.
+Indeed, these six SIGs demonstrate how ACI Alliance can engage with a broader group of individuals and organizations who can help all of us expand knowledge of, and support for, cochlear implant access.

 Through collaborative dialogue, the group identified several common concerns among professionals supporting children with hearing loss.
 One major topic was ensuring that children with cochlear implants receive the necessary support services.
 Discussions addressed educational outcomes, eligibility criteria, and the importance of providing parents with comprehensive information during early intervention.
 These conversations highlighted the critical need for coordinated efforts to support children’s development effectively.
 Another significant theme was the growing teacher shortage and the decline in teacher preparation programs nationwide.
 Many regions are already experiencing the impact of this shortage, which poses challenges to maintaining quality education for children who are deaf or hard of hearing.
 Participants expressed concern about this trend and explored strategies to attract and retain qualified educators.
 The group also discussed uncertainties surrounding federal funding for K-12 and postsecondary education.
 Concerns about resource availability underscored the importance of advocacy and strategic planning to secure sustained support for educational programs.
 Throughout the conference, members shared resources and ideas, reaching a consensus that collaboration among professionals is essential to ensuring the continued success of children with hearing loss.
 The group, supported by ACI Alliance, has taken an important step forward in fostering ongoing cooperation.
 They plan to continue meeting virtually and look forward to reconvening at CI2026 in Chicago, strengthening their commitment to this vital work.